-The availability and quality of urban and transport policies supporting health and sustainability in Phoenix is below average compared with other cities.
-In some policy areas related to walkability and public transport, Phoenix lacks policies as well as specific standards and measurable targets.
-Phoenix also lacks a requirement for health impact assessment of urban and transport interventions.
-The vast majority of neighbourhoods in Phoenix have low walkability relative to the 25 cities in this international study.
-To achieve WHO targets to increase physical activity, only 16% of residents in Phoenix live in neighbourhoods meeting density thresholds and only 51% live in neighbourhoods meeting street connectivity thresholds.
-Similarly, only 24% of residents live in neighbourhoods with access to public transport stops with regular services within 500m.
-Less than 50% of residents have access to some public open space within 500m, and only one quarter live within 500m of a larger public open space.
-The proportion of the population with access within 500m to a food market, convenience store, any public open space, large public open space or a public transport stop is well below average compared with other cities studied.
+Overall, the availability and quality of urban and transport policies supporting health and sustainability in Hanoi was below average compared with other cities.
+Hanoi does not appear to have specific health-focussed actions in its metropolitan urban or transport policies.
+However, unlike many other cities it does appear to have a requirement for health impact assessment of urban and transport interventions, although no air pollution policies related to land use and transport planning.
+It also appears to lack specific standards or measurable targets for health-supportive built environment features.
+Nonetheless, neighbourhoods in the inner-city of Hanoi are highly walkable relative to the 25 cities in this international study.
+In terms of thresholds to achieve WHO targets to increase physical activity, almost 93% of residents live in neighbourhoods meeting density thresholds, although only 56% live in neighbourhoods meeting street connectivity thresholds.
+However, some Hannoi residents may live in neighbourhoods that exceed levels of density and street connectivity that encourage physical activity.
+Only 11.2% of residents also have access to public transport stops with regular services, but informal public transport services were not included.
+Only 25% of residents have access to some public open space within 500m, and only 14% live within 500m of a larger public open space.
+Compared with other cities studied, the proportion of residents in Hanoi with access within 500m to public open space and public transport with regular services is well below average.